4GeeksAcademy/blog/blog/software-engineer-in-berlin.md

 The tech industry evolves quickly and keeping up on the latest industry trends and tools is one of the best ways to keep your skills fresh.

-We are talkin very seriously when we tell you being a software engineer in Berlin is easier than you can imagine!
+We are talking very seriously when we tell you being a software engineer in Berlin is easier than you can imagine!